 Do Axolotls Make Great Pets?

 We’ve covered a lot of information about axolotls, but the question still remains: are they good pets?
 As long as you understand that axolotls are more of a watch-and-observe type of pet rather than the type you might interact and play with, they make excellent pets.
 They’re fun to watch, adorable as can be, and easy to care for.
 If you can get the water conditions right, then there’s not much left to worry about.
-Feeding axolotls is easy and cheap, and these pets live a very long time in captivity.
+Feeding axolotls is easy and cheap, and these pets live a very long time under human care.

 Featured Image Credit: Poring Studio, Shutterstock